 Along the way he received a graphics commission.
 His lifelong friend (and godfather to one of his sons) Charles Arnold-Baker was bringing out a second edition of his seminal book The Five Thousand: The Living Constitution and Inchbald designed the cover art.
 Guy walked in on him as it was nearing completion and remarked on its likeness to the orbits of electrons round an atom.
 Being that sort of tyke, he commented on the inherent quantum uncertainty of the "electron cloud".

 "Yes!" replied Inchbald, "That is exactly what I wanted to capture, the indeterminacy of the whole thing."
 He and Charles had apparently discussed this at some length.
 I think it a shame that this imagery is not mentioned in the book, for it perfectly illustrates the nature of the Five Thousand: they are a nebulous bunch, who crystallise into certainty only when a specific decision is made.

 During these years he also helped to reorganise the Council for the Preservation of Rural England (CPRE), now known as the Campaign to Protect Rural England, on a sound footing, he co-founded the Upton-upon-Severn Civic Society and for many years sat on his local Parish Council.

-Jaded in due course by Corti and feeling the toll of time, Inchbald turned to his autobiography, Jack of All Trades – and his Family.
+Jaded in due course by Corti and feeling the toll of time, Inchbald turned to his autobiography, Jack of All Trades – and his family.
 He wanted to set down a historical record of what he had seen and done which might interest future generations.
 Part of this record included the family history, at that time muddled by conflicting stories.
-Still not quite finished at the time of his death on the 2nd July 2004, it was tidied up and published posthumously by one of his sons.
+Still not quite finished at the time of his death on the 2nd July 2004, it was tidied up and published posthumously by Guy.